stNamco/convert-issue-extension/README.md

 #### Features
 - add issue to project automatically.
-- sync data the issue and the tracked-in-issue.
+- sync data between the issue and the tracked-in-issue.
   - milesotne
   - requirements
     - you need to add text type field `tracked in issue title` to project.